When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Symptoms

-Baby acne is distinguished by tiny red or white pimples on a baby’s cheeks, nose, forehead, and chin.
-Basically, they look like a tiny teenager going through puberty.
+Baby acne looks just like the adult version.
+Expect tiny red or white pimples on the cheeks, nose, forehead, and chin.

 Treatment